 What we know about the Amesbury Novichok victims

-Dawn Sturgess and Charles Rowley were named locally as the two who were admitted to hospital in Salisbury.
+Mother-of-three Dawn Sturgess and her partner Charlie Rowley are the victims of the latest Novichok poisoning in Wiltshire.

-The victims of the Amesbury Novichok poisoning have been named locally as Dawn Sturgess and Charlie Rowley.
+The victims of the latest Novichok poisoning in Wiltshire are mother-of-three Dawn Sturgess and her partner Charlie Rowley.

-Here is what we know about their lives and movements before they were admitted to hospital:
+Here is what we know about their lives and movements before they were admitted to hospital in a critical condition:

 The couple spent Friday afternoon and evening in Salisbury and visited a number of shops.

-Friend Sam Hobson, 29, said he spent the day with them and that Ms Sturgess, 44, first went to hospital on Saturday at 11am.
+Friend Sam Hobson, 29, said he spent the day with them and that Ms Sturgess, 44, first went to hospital on Saturday at 11am from Mr Rowley’s flat in Muggleton Road, Amesbury.

-Mr Hobson and Mr Rowley, 45, then went to a number of places in the town centre and attended a church fair in Amesbury.
+Ms Sturgess had been taken away on a stretcher, the friend said, adding: “She didn’t look very well at all, there was a thing in her mouth breathing for her.”

-Mr Hobson said he later called an ambulance for his friend when he started “foaming at the mouth” after they had gone back to his home in Muggleton Road.
+“She was on the floor having a fit and foaming at the mouth and that’s when he (Mr Rowley) started sweating really badly,” he told The Guardian.

-He said Ms Sturgess had been taken away on a stretcher and “she didn’t look very well at all, there was a thing in her mouth breathing for her”.
+“So he had a shower and then he went to his room for a bit, got dressed, came out and was a bit tired, sat down for a bit and then that’s when he got up and started acting weird.”

 Advertising

-“She was on the floor having a fit and foaming at the mouth and that’s when he (Mr Rowley) started sweating really badly, so he had a shower and then he went to his room for a bit, got dressed, came out and was a bit tired, sat down for a bit and then that’s when he got up and started acting weird,” he told the Guardian.
+Mr Hobson said he called an ambulance for Mr Rowley, 45, when he started “foaming at the mouth”.

-“He said he felt he’d been poisoned… then he was rocking against the wall making funny noises and his eyes were wide open, glazed and pinpricked, and he was sweating, dribbling and making weird noises.
+“He said he felt he’d been poisoned… then he was rocking against the wall making funny noises and his eyes were wide open, glazed and pinpricked, and he was sweating, dribbling and making weird noises,” he said.

 “I was speaking to him, getting no response.
 They thought first it was drugs but now they know it’s not the drugs.”